kaigg96/Portfolio-Manager-Pro/README.md

 create their own stock portfolio containing shares of common stock in publicly traded companies.
 The user's portfolio will be composed of a cash balance as well as any shares owned by the user.
+Companies will be defined in a separate class.

 This application is designed for **all** users, because **investing should be for everyone**.
 This